pip-services/pip-services-docs/content/en/python/commons/errors/bad_request_exception.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
     Errors due to improper user requests.
-    For example: missing or incorrect parameters.

 ---

 **Implements:** [ApplicationException](../application_exception)

+### Description

+The BadRequestException class is used to manage errors created by improper user requests.
+For example, when there are missing or incorrect parameters in the request.

 ### Constructors
 Creates an error instance and assigns its values.